Sh X 150

 Limitations / Enhancements:

-Lore: having sprang into existence fully formed, Khronos has no real knowledge to speak of.
-Save for that regarding the origins of the Olympian multiverse - and everything which has happened since then.
-His Reason can be considered +1 CS in this area of expertise.
+Lore 3: having sprung into existence fully formed, Khronos initially had no knowledge.
+However, witnessing all of history from the creation of the Olympian multiverse onward, that changed some.
+His Reason can be considered +3 CS in this area of expertise.

 Khronos is the progenitor of all the Olympic deities, along with Ananke.
 They all know of him and his existence, and would likely do anything he asked of them were he to but do so.
 However, Khronos usually does not bother with the mundane affairs of normal causality.